rgbond/yadro/README.md

     yadro XYZ

-A optional "--point_size" argument can change the default font point size which adjusts the overall size of the display.
+A optional "--point_size" argument changes the default font point size which adjusts the overall size of the display.

 When it starts, yadro creates an input hal pin for each of the axes.
 For the above